Klaus Scholder

-Klaus Scholder (January 12, 1930 - April 10, 1985) was a German ecclesiastical historian, professor of history at the University of Tübingen.
+Klaus Scholder (January 12, 1930 - April 10, 1985) was a German ecclesiastical historian and professor of history at the University of Tübingen.

 Life

 Scholder was the son of Erlangen professor of Chemistry Rudolf Scholder.
 After his high school graduation, he studied Germanistics and Theology at the University of Tübingen and at Göttingen.
 After his academic promotion and his ordination as an evangelical pastor, he worked for the FDP's Bundestag faction.
 In 1958 he took up a post with the Evangelical-Lutheran Church in Württemberg and at first was a parish steward at Bad Überkingen, only to move on to the Evangelical Priory of Tübingen in 1959.
 After his habilitation he worked as a private docent at the University of Tübingen and in 1968 received a professorship for Ecclesiastic Order.

 His work focussed on the Kirchenkampf, the intra-confessional struggle of German Christians during Hitler's Third Reich, on which he wrote Die Kirchen und das Dritte Reich (The Churches and the Third Reich).
 The two volumes are still considered a standard on the topic in Germany.
 A third volume was completed posthumously in 2001 by his student Gerhard Besier, now Director of the Hannah Arendt Institute for Research into Totalitarianism in Dresden.